Inner Circle railway line

 The Inner Circle Line was a steam era suburban railway line (later electrified) in Melbourne, Australia.
-It served the inner-northern suburbs of Parkville, Carlton North, Fitzroy North, and Fitzroy.
+It served the inner-northern suburbs of Parkville, Carlton North, Fitzroy North and Fitzroy.
 At its closure, it ran from Royal Park station on the Upfield line in the west to a triangular junction with Rushall and Merri stations on today's Mernda line in the east.
-There was also a branch line to Fitzroy that opened at the same time.
+A branch line to Fitzroy opened at the same time.

 History

 The Inner Circle was opened on 8 May 1888 with three stations: North Carlton and North Fitzroy on the main line, and Fitzroy at the end of a short branch line leading south through the Edinburgh Gardens from a junction near North Fitzroy station.

 As the main line

-When the Inner Circle line first opened, services originated from Spencer Street station at the western end of the Melbourne central business district.
+When the Inner Circle line opened, services originated from Spencer Street station at the western end of the Melbourne central business district.
 Trains bound for the then terminus at Heidelberg station (now on the Hurstbridge line) would run to North Fitzroy station, then continue south to Victoria Park station (then known as Collingwood, and now on the Hurstbridge and Mernda lines).
 Locomotives would then have to change ends and the trains return to Clifton Hill station, where they diverged east on to the line to Heidelberg.

-In December 1889, after the opening of the Whittlesea line, trains ran from Flinders Street to Whittlesea via the Inner Circle.
+In December 1889, after the opening of the Whittlesea line, trains ran from Spencer Street to Whittlesea via the Inner Circle.
 Other services on the same route only travelled as far as Preston station.

 A passenger service was originally provided from Spencer Street to Fitzroy station, on the branch line.
-By October 1889 this had been relegated to a short shuttle service from North Fitzroy station, and the passenger service closed altogether in May 1892.
+By October 1889, that had been relegated to a short shuttle service from North Fitzroy station, and the passenger service closed altogether in May 1892.

 For a short period between March and May 1891, the Inner and Outer Circle routes formed the only link between the eastern and western halves of the Victorian Railways system.
 Prior to that, the link was via a street-level tramway along the edge of the CBD between Flinders and Spencer Streets, which was generally only used at night.
-Between December 1888 and May 1891, when the new Flinders Street Viaduct, connecting Flinders Street and Spencer Street stations, was in its final stages of construction, the Outer and Inner Circle lines allowed freight trains to bypass the construction site.
+Between December 1888 and May 1891, when the new Flinders Street Viaduct, connecting Flinders Street and Spencer Street stations, was in its final stages of construction, the Outer and Inner Circle lines was used to allow freight trains to bypass the construction site.